thishittuff/content-moderation/README.md

 2. Sign in with your Google account
 3. Click "Create API Key"
 4. Copy the API key and paste it in your `.env` file
-5. The service will use Gemini 1.5 Pro for text analysis and Gemini 1.5 Pro Vision for image analysis
+5. The service will use Gemini 2.0 Flash Lite for text analysis and Gemini 1.5 Pro Vision for image analysis

 ### 4. Start Services with Docker